Melbournes best places to eat!

 Want to see more great places to grab coffee in Melbourne?
 Check out this post by Sarah from The girl with the map tattoo!!

 Jimmy Grant’s – Melbourne Central

 If you’re a foodie you may have heard of George Dimitrios Calombaris, a famous Australian Chef.
 Jimmy Grant’s is one of his restaurants offering authentic Greek cuisine, but don’t let its celebrity status put you off.
-Unlike a lot of celebrity Chef eateries, Jimmy Grant’s is within budget for any traveller looking to splurge, but not burst the bank.
+Unlike a lot of celebrity Chef eateries, Jimmy Grant’s is within budget for any traveller looking to splurge but not burst the bank.
 For $30 you can enjoy a Mediterranean meat combo (lamb+chicken) with salad and dip, a chicken + Lamb Souvas (Like a wrap, but the bread has had an upgrade) plus chips and a soft drink each.
 What’s better is Jimmy Grant’s can be found on Uber Eats too!
-So if it’s raining outside you don’t even need to leave your door (although a visit to experience the laid back vide is a must!)
+So if it’s raining outside you don’t even need to leave your door (although a visit to experience the laid-back vibe is a must!)

 Cafe Piccante – Fitzroy

 Wondering where Dec had his best ever coffee?
 This is the place!
 In the hipster town of Fitzroy, you’ll be spoilt for choice with cool/unique places to sit and escape from the city, but with its roaring fire and urban decor Piccante lured us in from the winter weather: We weren’t disappointed.
 Dec say’s their coffee is amazing, and I personally can vouch for the atmosphere; not to mention their breakfast menu has something for everyone.
 Looking for suggestions?
 Try their green eggs and bacon!